-NTL, the privatized engineering division of the IBA and now a subsidiary of NTL Inc. (formerly International CableTel Inc.), is Castle Transmission's primary competition in the terrestrial broadcast transmission market in the United Kingdom.
-NTL provides analog transmission services to ITV, Channels 4 and 5, and S4C.
-It also has been awarded the transmission contract for the new digital terrestrial television multiplex service from Digital 3 & 4 Limited, and a similar contract for the digital terrestrial television service for SDN (Castle Transmission has been awarded similar contracts for the BBC and .
-Ndigital--serving a total of four multiplexes compared with NTL's two).
+NTL is Castle Transmission's primary competition in the terrestrial broadcast transmission market in the United Kingdom.
+NTL provides analog transmission services to ITV, Channels 4 and 5, and S4C Digital Networks.
+It also has been awarded the transmission contract for the new digital terrestrial television multiplex service from Digital 3 & 4 Limited, and a similar contract for the digital terrestrial television service for S4C.
+Castle Transmission has been awarded similar contracts for the BBC and ONdigital-serving a total of four multiplexes compared with NTL's two.
 Since its creation in 1991, NTL has diversified from its core television broadcasting business using its transmission infrastructure to enter into the radio transmission and telecommunications sectors.